 Grants and contributions receivable represent amounts committed by a donor that have not been received by the Organization, or amounts due for services rendered and not yet collected.
 The Organization follows the practice of charging uncollectible grants and contributions receivable directly against current earnings.
-As of December 31, 2022, an allowance for doubtful accounts has not been recorded as management is of the opinion that all grants and contributions will be collected.
+The Organization's allowance method is derived from a review of historical losses and adjusted for management's assessment of current conditions, forecasts of future events, and other factors deemed relevant risk factors. .
+Grants and contributions receivable consist of amounts due from organizations and individuals that management considers to be 100% collectible.
+As of December 31, 2023, management determined that no allowance for credit losses was necessary.